DevMountain/Hosting-Digital-Ocean/README.md

 ###### Steps for making changes to a project that is already hosted:

-After testing changes on your machine and adding, committing, and pushing changes to your repository.
+After testing changes on your machine and adding, committing, and pushing changes to your repository, do the following after connecting to your droplet (If you don't know what that means yet, read on!
+It will all make sense).

 ```git
 cd [project directory]